 If you have any additional questions, please contact us directly via email or call 509-313-4072

 GUST is a 6-week program that offers students an opportunity to get a head start on their Gonzaga degree.
 No matter your major, GUST offers a wide variety of courses to choose from as you begin your college career.

 What will GUST do for me?

 - Gonzaga students who intend to graduate in four years need to plan their coursework carefully.
-Because of credit-hour requirements for GU degrees, all undergraduates should plan on taking an average of 16 credits each semester.
-Some majors require an average of 17-18 credits per semester.
+Because of credit-hour requirements for GU degrees, all undergraduates should plan on taking an average of 16 credits (5 - 6 classes) each semester.
+Some majors require an average of 17-18 credits per semester (6 - 7 classes).

-GUST provides structure and support for you as you pursue two or three first-year courses, so you can get ahead and potentially lighten your course load during your first full academic year.
+- GUST provides structure and support for you while enrolled in first-year courses, so you can get ahead and potentially lighten your course load during your first full academic year.

 What courses are available?

 What are the advantages of GUST?

 - GUST students have a great head start on their college careers